Last Updated on

-On the look out for budget holidays, all we wanted was sun, sand and good wi-fi, but even though we ended up in Lisbon on a whim, we quickly discovered we had been there before…kind of.
+On the look out for a cheap place to base ourselves for a month, we wanted was sun, sand and good wi-fi.
+Our search brought us to Lisbon, and we quickly discovered we had been there before…kind of.

 Between a bay and the ocean